Meet The Team

 Project Archaeologist- Precision Services Lead

-Justin Fitzpatrick M.A.
+Justin Fitzpatrick M.S.

-Project Archaeologist- Essential Services Lead
+Essential Services Director

 Emily Whistler M.A., R.P.A.